apache/sis-site/content/source.md

 # Advanced installation    {#advanced}

-This section assumes that above-described basic checkout has been done.
+This section assumes that the above-described basic checkout has been done.
 All subsections below are optional, but the "Create data directory" one is recommended because some other subsections depend on it.